 Types of Medical Malpractice

-Medical malpractices rears its ugly head in many forms.
+Medical malpractices rear their ugly head in many forms.
 Your attorney can determine which type, or types, apply to your case.
 Some of the more common forms of malpractice include:

 ‣ Wrong Diagnosis or Failure to Diagnose